• About Us

 Martyrdom9th June 1716 CE, Delhi

-It is related that during one of his hunting excursions, he became an ascetic under the teachings of a Bairagi Saint Janakidas who named him Madho Das.
+Subsequently, it is related that during one of his hunting excursions, he became an ascetic under the teachings of a Bairagi Saint Janakidas who named him Madho Das.

 Conversation with Guru Gobind Singh